EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing

 \subsection{The \dname Construction}

 \dname\ contains 9557 instruction–image pairs collected from six established editing benchmarks: GEdit-Bench (606)~\citep{liu2025step1x}, ImgEdit-Bench (737)~\citep{ye2025imgedit}, MagicBrush (1,053)~\citep{zhang2024magicbrush}, AnyEdit (1,250)~\citep{yu2025anyedit}, EmuEdit (5,611)~\citep{sheynin2024emu}, and an internal set (300).
 This aggregation ensures broad coverage of semantically grounded and executable editing instructions.
 For each instruction, we generated 12 candidate images using six state-of-the-art models: Step1X-Edit~\citep{liu2025step1x}, Flux-Kontext~\citep{labs2025flux1kontextflowmatching}, Qwen-Image-Edit~\citep{wu2025qwenimagetechnicalreport}, BAGEL~\citep{deng2025bagel}, Ovis-U1~\citep{wang2025ovisu1}, and OmniGen2~\citep{wu2025omnigen2}, with multiple random seeds to avoid model bias.
 Seven candidates were randomly sampled for human evaluation.
 Annotators scored each image on a 4-point Likert scale (1 = Poor and 4 = Excellent) along two dimensions: \textbf{Instruction Following} (semantic accuracy, completeness, and no unprompted changes) and \textbf{Visual Quality} (plausibility, artifact-free rendering, and aesthetics).
 This rubric yields more informative labels than single-score schemes.
 Details of the annotation protocol and quality-control process are provided in the Appendix ~\ref{appx:dataset-detail}.
 Comprehensive statistics of the dataset are provided in Table~\ref{tab:dataset_comparison} and Figure~\ref{fig:dataset_stat}. \dname\ is unique in combining large-scale, expert human annotation and a multi-dimensional scoring rubric, making it a strong foundation for training editing reward models.
+More representative examples from \dname are shown in the Appendix ~\ref{sec:appendix_representative}.
+The IAA results in Table \ref{tab:iaa_metrics} provide a critical quantitative assessment of our expert annotation quality~\citep{fleiss1971measuring}.
+We highlight the values derived from Krippendorff's Alpha ($\alpha$)~\citep{krippendorff2011computing}, which is the most appropriate metric as it correctly models the ordinal nature of our 4-point Likert scale.
+The $\alpha$ scores of $\mathbf{0.668}$ for Instruction Following (IF) and $\mathbf{0.597}$ for Visual Quality (VQ) establish a strong, quantified baseline for human consistency.
+Crucially, the observed difference ($\text{IAA}_{\text{IF}} > \text{IAA}_{\text{VQ}}$) provides empirical validation for our core contribution: it confirms that the VQ dimension is inherently more subjective than IF.
+This validates our design choice to use a multi-dimensional rubric and a multi-head reward model, as a single holistic score would obscure this critical difference in human variance.